Jackson tells us how she got into midwifery and why she says giving birth at home is a safe, viable option for all healthy women.

 “Right now, there is a perception that home birth is only for middle-class white women,” Jackson says, “and we want to let people know that home birth is a viable option for all healthy women.”

-Get some Face Time with BLAC Got a cool job, badass business or inspiring mission?
+Got a cool job, badass business or inspiring mission?
 We want to hear from you.
 Email facetime@BLACdetroit.com with your name, phone number and why we should give you Face Time.
-Put "Face Time" in the subject line.
+Put “Face Time” in the subject line.